 What is the Carriage inwards Journal Entry?

-As mentioned above carriage inward is the direct cost so charged to the account directly instead of operating expense?
+As mentioned above carriage inward is the direct cost so charged to the account directly instead of operating expense.
 Only carriage outwards is treated as operating expenses.

-There are two types of journal entry:
+There are two types of journal entries:

 - Goods Purchased